Psychology of War

 POLITICAL SCIENCE 4755

 Why does war occur?
 Why does it last so long?
 What are its long-term effects on the people that lived through them?
 This course is designed to shed light on these questions, examining the interaction of psychological and strategic processes in international war and conflict.
 We will critically examine how psychological factors such as emotions, identity, cognition, and motivation impact (and are impacted by) political violence.
 We will examine these processes in the context of crisis diplomacy, national security policy, war, post-conflict reconstruction, and more.
 Specific examples of potential topics include: the global "War on Terror," ongoing intractable conflicts such as the Israeli-Palestinian conflict, diplomatic standoffs between the US and adversaries such as North Korea and Russia, and refugee and migration crises around the globe.
 By the end of this course, students should have a clear understanding of how political conflict both affects and is affected by human psychology, and the implications this has for addressing a host of political problems and challenges.
-Prereq: L32 363
+Note: This course counts towards the undergraduate International Politics subfield.
+Prereq: L32 262, L32 363 or permission from instructor

 Course Attributes: AS SSC; AS WI I; FA SSC; AR SSC; EN S